jchsing/jchsing.github.io/_pages/about.md

 As an **artist and information designer**, I’m passionate about making health data more accessible to the public through effective science communication and visual storytelling—especially for low-income and marginalized communities.
 You’ll often find me at [Stanford’s d.school](https://dschool.stanford.edu/), experimenting with ways to blend science, data visualization, design, and printmaking.

-**Outside of lab**, I'm usually climbing 🧗🏻‍♀️, playing music 🎻, crocheting 🧶, or spending quality time 🕰️ with friends and family.
+**Outside of lab**, I'm usually climbing 🧗🏻‍♀️, playing music 🎻, doing ceramics 🍯, or spending quality time 🕰️ with friends and family.

 Feel free to reach out at **jchsing [at] stanford [dot] edu**, or connect with me on [linkedin](https://www.linkedin.com/in/julianna-hsing/) or [github](https://github.com/jchsing)